How long do you keep my backups?

 You can choose whether you’d like Jetpack to save your backups from the past 7 days, 30 days, 120 days, or 1 year.
 To access this feature, please follow these steps:

-3. Select how many days of backups you’d like us to store.
-You’ll see an estimate of how much storage is required for each option, and whether you’ll need to upgrade to add more storage to accommodate your choice.
+- Select how many days of backups you’d like us to store.
+You’ll see an estimate of how much storage is required for each option, as shown in this example screenshot, and whether you’ll need to upgrade to add more storage to accommodate your choice.

 Please note that reducing your retention time means you will immediately no longer have access to the older backups that fall outside of your chosen retention period.